PX4/PX4-user_guide/en/getting_started/flight_modes.md

 [<img src="../../assets/site/automatic_mode.svg" title="Automatic mode" width="30px" />](#key_automatic)&nbsp;

 [Land mode](../flight_modes/land.md) causes the vehicle to turn and land at the location at which the mode was engaged.
-Fixed wing landing logic and parameters are explained in the topic: [Missin > Fixed Wing Mission Landing](../flight_modes/mission.md#fixed-wing-mission-landing).
+Fixed wing landing logic and parameters are explained in the topic: [Mission > Fixed Wing Mission Landing](../flight_modes/mission.md#fw-mission-landing).

 <a id="offboard_fw"></a>
 ### Offboard Mode (FW)